- Booster Gold

 Page 25, panel 6

-Booster and Rip Hunter uses Skeets to capture and contain Mr. Mind long enough to return him to trap him in the timestream.
+Booster and Rip Hunter uses Skeets to capture and contain Mr. Mind long enough to trap him in the timestream.
 For the first time in his known existence, Booster Gold throws Skeets, his football-shaped companion, like a football.

 Page 37, panel 5